 Optional: Using Google's Science Journal App

 Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a light sensor which measures light levels (normally this sensor is used to automatically adjust the brightness of your phone's screen).
-You can learn how to use the Science Journal app here and how to use the light sensor here.
+To learn how to use the Science Journal app and how to use the light sensor, you can review the relevant tutorials on this Science Journal tutorial page.
 In this project, you can use the app to measure the velocity of your balloon car.
 You will do this by having your car pass between the phone and a light source, so it will block the light sensor and affect the reading.

 - If necessary, modify the body of your balloon car so it will completely block light.
 For example, you may need to do this if your car's body is transparent (like a plastic bottle) or if it has a frame built from straws that lets a lot of light through.
 The car in Figure 8 uses a piece of construction paper taped to the frame.